tsgates/arch-wiki-markdown/wiki/KDE.md

 Flickering in fullscreen when compositing is enabled

-As of KDE SC 4.6.0, there is an option in systemsettings -> Desktop Effect -> Advanced -> "Suspend desktop effects for fullscreen windows" Uncheck it would tell kwin to disable unredirect fullscren.
+As of KDE SC 4.6.0, there is an option in Sytem Settings > Desktop Effect > Advanced > Suspend desktop effects for fullscreen windows.
+Uncheck it would tell kwin to disable unredirect fullscren.

+Screen Tearing with desktop compositing enabled

+Note:With the release of KDE 4.11, several new Vsync options have been added, which may help with screen tearing.

+KWin may suffer from screen tearing while desktop effects are enabled.
+Uncheck the VSync option under System Settings > Desktop Effects > Advanced > Use Vsync.

+For proprietary driver users, ensure that the driver's VSync option is enabled (amdccle for Catalyst users, and nvidia-settings for NVIDIA users).

+Display settings lost on reboot (multiple monitors)

+Installing kscreen might fix the problem unless your screens share the same EDID.
+Kscreen is the improved screen management software for KDE, more information can be found here.

 > Sound problems under KDE